panique/huge/README.md

 # A simple PHP & MySQL Login Script #

-Always find the latest version, a documentation and other stuff on the project website: http://www.php-login.net
+Always find the latest version, documentation and other stuff on the project website: http://www.php-login.net

 *A simple, clean, stylish, non-nerdy, well documented, object-oriented, totally free and reduced to the max PHP login script.
 Uses ultramodern futureproof SHA512 hashing algorithm with a salt string.*